How Motivational Camp Can Reveal the Power of Failure

 Thomas Edison, the man who brought us light bulbs and telephones, found a silver lining in failure, saying, “I have not failed 10,000 times.
 I have successfully found 10,000 ways that will not work.”

-A half century later, one of the 19th century’s most inspirational figures, Robert F. Kennedy, reminded us that “Only those who dare to fail greatly can ever achieve greatly.”
+One of the 20th century’s most inspirational figures, Robert F. Kennedy, reminded us that “Only those who dare to fail greatly can ever achieve greatly.”

 Today, visionary and billionaire Richard Branson proves that the trend of successful people embracing failure lives on.
 “If you fall flat on your face, at least you’re moving forward.
 All you have to do is get back up and try again,” he advises.